 About Houses of Parliament

-The monarch left the Palace of Westminster for the use of Parliament and some government offices.
-The House of Commons met in the choir stalls of St Stephens Chapel, the Speaker taking the place of the altar, and the government and opposition sitting on opposite sides in the choir stalls.
-Interestingly, there is still a line in front of the seats, being two sword lengths apart, thus keeping the two sides from killing each other in House…
+With no purpose-build chambers, the two Houses were required to occupy much of the old palace’s rooms.
+For example, the House of Commons met in the choir stalls of St Stephens Chapel where the Speaker took the place of the altar.
+Interestingly, there is still a line in front of the choir seats two sword lengths apart, intended to keep the two sides from killing each other in House!

 Discover the best Historic Associated with Slavery in the United Kingdom, from the International Slavery Museum at Royal Albert Dock in Liverpool to the Buxton Memorial Fountain outside the Palace of Westminster.